GenericMage/CoinClash/Type-A/Documentation/CCLiquidityTemplateDocs.md

 - v0.1.7: Removed `xPrepOut`, `xExecuteOut`, `yPrepOut`, `yExecuteOut`, moved to `CCLiquidityPartial.sol` (v0.1.4).
 Renamed `update` to `ccUpdate` to align with `CCLiquidityPartial.sol` and avoid call forwarding.
 - v0.1.6: Added `resetRouters` function to fetch lister via `ICCAgent.getLister`, restrict to lister, and update `routers` and `routerAddresses` with `ICCAgent.getRouters`.
 - v0.1.4: Removed fixed gas limit in `globalizeUpdate` for `ICCAgent.globalizerAddress` and `ITokenRegistry.initializeBalances`.
 Modified `globalizeUpdate` to emit events (`GlobalizeUpdateFailed`, `UpdateRegistryFailed`) on failure without reverting, ensuring deposits succeed.
 Consolidated registry update into `globalizeUpdate` for atomicity.
 - v0.1.3: Removed duplicate subtraction in `transactToken` and `transactNative`, as liquidity updates are handled via `ccUpdate`.
+Removed `globalizeUpdate` calls from `transactToken` and `transactNative` to avoid duplication with `ccUpdate`.
 Updated balance checks to use `xLiquid`/`yLiquid`, excluding fees.
 - v0.1.2: Integrated `update` calls with `updateType == 0` for subtraction.
 Maintained fee segregation.

 **Compatibility**: